okonomichiyaki/supercat/06-combat doctrine.md

 Bot will spend resources in prelude to maximize available actions during combat.

-Prior to Battle, check for risk of outrage.
 Battle is not considered favorable if outrage would cause bot to stop <ins>contending</ins> a declared ambition.
-Otherwise, Battle which risks outrage is only considered favorable if bot could ransack the court after trigging outrage.
+Otherwise, Battle risking outrage is favorable if bot could ransack the court.

+If bot can re-roll, first re-roll any intercepts, then re-roll blanks.

 ## Trophies